oasis-tcs/odata-vocabularies/docs/annotation-cheat-sheet.md

 </ComplexType>
 ```

-and the property value is provided as a record or collection:
+The property value is provided as a record or collection.

 ```xml
 <Annotation Term="Vocab.NestedTerm">